- Clinical science

 Barium swallow is indicated in the evaluation of the following symptoms and related conditions:

-- Symptoms: dysphagia, odynophagia, regurgitation of undigested food, noncardiac retrosternal chest pain (see “” in learning card on )
+- Symptoms: dysphagia (inability to swallow or difficulty swallowing), odynophagia (painful swallowing), regurgitation of undigested food, noncardiac retrosternal chest pain (see “” in the learning card on )

 Endoscopy should always be considered when evaluating symptoms involving the esophageal region (particularly to rule out carcinoma)!